How to address violence in the news with your students.

-Elementary school teachers and media specialists can use Cork The Volcano – Puzzlets to teach coding and engineering skills.
+Elementary school teachers and media specialists can use Cork the Volcano – Puzzlets to teach coding and engineering skills.
 Have students work in pairs to create their plan, which will emphasize that engineers and programmers collaborate in teams.
-Kids can play for 15 to 30 minutes at a time and then save their work for later, making Cork The Volcano an ideal station setup or indoor recess activity.
-Media specialists could implement Puzzlets more formally, utilizing the eight-week coding curriculum available on the website.
-Puzzlet’s Play Tray works with Android or Apple devices that have Bluetooth capabilities or USB 2.0.
-Make sure you charge the Play Tray the day before you want to use it.Continue reading Read less
+Kids can play for 15 to 30 minutes at a time and then save their work for later, making Cork the Volcano an ideal station setup or indoor recess activity.
+Media specialists could implement Puzzlets more formally, using the eight-week coding curriculum available on the website.
+The Puzzlets Play Tray works with Android or Apple devices that have Bluetooth capabilities or USB 2.0.
+Make sure you charge the Play Tray the day before you want to use it.Continue reading Show less

-Cork The Volcano – Puzzlets is a hands-on programming game that works with your phone or tablet.
-One of Puzzlet's mantras is "plan, program, play."
+Cork the Volcano – Puzzlets is a hands-on programming game that works with your phone or tablet.
+One of Puzzlets' mantras is "plan, program, play."
 Elementary students make a plan to help Rus the Dinosaur and his friends stop an erupting volcano from destroying Pear Island.
-They build a program out of real Puzzlet pieces in the Play Tray and then play, or run the program, to see what happens on their device.
+They build a program out of real Puzzlets pieces in the Play Tray and then play, or run the program, to see what happens on their device.

-Through Puzzlet's "plan, program, play" model, students learn about the engineering process.
-They design a solution, test it out by running the program, then improve it and try again.
-Cork The Volcano - Puzzlets wonderfully combines physical manipulation and digital play.
+Through Puzzlets' "plan, program, play" model, students learn about the engineering process.
+They design a solution, test it out by running the program, and then improve it and try again.
+Cork the Volcano - Puzzlets wonderfully combines physical manipulation and digital play.
 Kids who might not ever consider computer programming may be drawn in, as they see it's just like doing a puzzle.

 Key Standards Supported